 24 Signs of Declining Health in Elderly Loved Ones

-While it seems like signs of declining health in elderly loved ones should be obvious, that isn’t always the case.
+While it seems like signs of decline in elderly loved ones should be obvious, that isn’t always the case.
 In fact, you might dismiss early signs of declining health as one-off incidents, when in actuality they make up a pattern of behavior that points to a slow downturn in their physical and mental health.
-If you are trying to figure out whether your elderly loved one needs additional help, or whether or not to move them into an assisted living facility, here are 24 signs of declining health to watch out for:
+If you are trying to figure out whether your elderly loved one needs additional help from caretakers and home health care services, or you’re wondering “when is it time for a nursing home?,” here are 25 signs of declining health to watch out for:

 Mood Swings or Changes in Personality